tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 When showing more days, the min and max values and the weather symbol refer to the whole day.

 Since version 0.58.0 onward, this app can display weather warnings in widgets.
 To display weather warnings in widgets, you need to enable this feature in the settings.
-When a warning is issued for your chosen location, the classic widget and the large widget display a warning symbol.
-The clock widget and the bold widget also display a small text indicating the warning category of the *most severe* weather warning issued for your location.
+When a warning is issued for your chosen location, the *Weather in Detail* widget displays a warning symbol.
+The *Weather and Time* widget and the *Compact Weather* widgets also display a small text indicating the warning category of the *most severe* weather warning issued for your location.
 When there are multiple warnings issued, this is indicated by three dots ("...") and a plus ("+").
 You have to go to the app to see them all.
+The *Weather Chart* widget displays the time affected by a weather warning with a background color.
+You have to go to the app to see more details.

 ### What do the symbols in the main app mean?